Banner

 Prosecutorial Ethics

-Mr. Stansbury the Robinson Everett Distinguished Fellow in the Center for Law, Ethics, and National Security, and a Senior Lecturing Fellow at Duke Law School.
-Prior to returning to Duke, he served as an Assistant U.S. Attorney in the Southern District of New York, representing the United States in criminal prosecutions involving terrorism, cybercrime, money laundering, export violations, public corruption, international narcotics trafficking, and other violations of federal law.
-Mr. Stansbury previously worked in the international arbitration and litigation group of Wilmer Cutler Pickering Hale and Dorr LLP in New York City.
-He received his A.B. from Duke in 1995, and his J.D. from Columbia University in 2001.
+Mr. Stansbury a Professor of the Practice of Law at Duke Law School and the Robinson Everett Distinguished Fellow in the Center for Law, Ethics, and National Security.
+Previously, he served almost a decade as an Assistant U.S. Attorney in the Southern District of New York, where he focused on national security matters and served in several leadership capacities.
+He represented the United States in numerous high-profile matters involving terrorism, cybercrime, money laundering, export violations, public corruption, international narcotics trafficking, and other violations of federal law.
+Before becoming a prosecutor, Prof. Stansbury worked in the international arbitration and litigation group of Wilmer Cutler Pickering Hale and Dorr LLP in New York City.
+He received his A.B. from Duke and his J.D. from Columbia University School of Law.

 Paul Sun, L '89